 Products requiring frequent updates:

-• Continuous updates are common for web applications and mobile apps, so localizing at the design stage ensures seamless international rollouts.
+- Continuous updates are common for web applications and mobile apps, thus localizing at the design stage ensures seamless international rollouts.

 Marketing assets: